SENERGY-Platform/client-connector-hub/README.md

 All client-connectors except the Z-Way client-connector can be configured via the two config files `connector.conf` and `####.conf`.
 Configuration files will be generated on container startup.
 The container will restart after a config file is created.

+For configuration changes to take effect the corresponding client-connector container must be restarted.

 #### Communication configuration

 Communication and platform related configurations are stored in `connector.conf`.
 The following fields must be set by the user: